 The spreadsheets are published as Google Spreadsheets, which you can download in Excel format by changing the extension in the address from "=html" to "=xls".
 That way you can download them and manipulate things however you see fit.
-The player spreadsheets are not ready yet, but I want to get the team stuff posted.

 The data comes from a number of different sources.
 Most of the basic data comes from Doug's Stats, which is a very handy site, or Baseball-Reference.
 KJOK's park database provided some of the data used in the park factors, but for recent seasons park data comes from B-R. Data on pitcher's batted ball types allowed, doubles/triples allowed, and inherited/bequeathed runners comes from Baseball Prospectus.

 The basic philosophy behind these stats is to use the simplest methods that have acceptable accuracy.
 Of course, "acceptable" is in the eye of the beholder, namely me.
 I use Pythagenpat not because other run/win converters, like a constant RPW or a fixed exponent are not accurate enough for this purpose, but because it's mine and it would be kind of odd if I didn't use it.

 If I seem to be a stickler for purity in my critiques of others' methods, I'd contend it is usually in a theoretical sense, not an input sense.
 So when I exclude hit batters, I'm not saying that hit batters are worthless or that they *should* be ignored; it's just easier not to mess with them and not that much less accurate.